FAQS - Frequently Asked Questions

 Note: Never leave the keys in the BACK of the door lock, this will permanently lock the door and you will be responsible for the cost of replacement.Can I store my luggage if my flight leaves later?

 CHECK-OUT IS GENERALLY BY 10am (please refer to your homes specific details).
 In most cases, there will be a new guest arriving on the day of your departure.
 For this reason, it is very important that the cleaning begin at 10am.
 We do not want to slow the arrival of the next guest, and we ask for your cooperation.
 If you want to request a late departure, please contact your host 2-3 weeks in advance of your arrival.
 If scheduling allows, your host will tell you how long you can stay.
-We apologize in advance if this is not possible.
+We apologise in advance if this is not possible.

 Luggage Storage Facilities are available in each city.
 Please contact us for information.